fluffy-spork/fu/README.md

-# EXPERIMENTAL Unconventional C Library and SQLite Web/App Framework
+# EXPERIMENTAL Unconventional C Library and Web App Server

 A new C library without using existing conventions or standards.

 Nothing is sacred.

-A lot of work to do.
+A lot of work to do, but can run a web app.

 ## Getting Started